kavi-thirilo/testzen-lite/README.md

 ### Step 1: Installation

 **Prerequisites:**
-- Python 3.7 or higher installed on your computer
+- Python 3.8 or higher installed on your computer
 - Node.js and npm installed (for Appium)
+- Android device or emulator - TestZen starts emulators automatically if needed

 **1.1 Clone or Download the Repository**